Whether it’s from drought or lack of access, more than a billion people around the world don’t have enough clean water

 Water Scarcity Solutions

-There are several available solutions able to effectively address water scarcity.
-These include water reuse, storage, management, conservation, and numerous water treatment technologies such as desalination.
-Typically, one or more solutions or approaches must be adopted in tandem to be effective, whether the solution is adopted by a water-reliant corporation or a government entity.
+There are several available solutions able to effectively address water scarcity, including water reuse, storage, management, conservation, and numerous water treatment technologies such as desalination.
+Typically, one or more approaches must be adopted in tandem to be effective, whether a water-reliant corporation or a government entity is doing the adopting.
 The crux of the issue is balancing available supply with demand or consumption.
 Adding water supply through reuse or desalination, for example, isn’t a panacea.
-Without water management and strategies for adequately addressing demand, which continues increasing, the solution is incomplete.
+Without water management and strategies for adequately addressing ever-increasing demand, the solution is incomplete.